 That is also why I’ve written stored procedures like

 sp_sizeoptimiser in my DBA MultiTool and made them free and open source, to help others automate and simplify the parts of database administration that I’ve found lacking over the years.
 I believe in sharing everything I know, so I keep an updated list of my favorite tools and resources, too.

 If you need help, by working with me I can promise persistence, a positive attitude, and a solution to your database performance mysteries.
 You’ll have my undivided attention and one-on-one access to all of my knowledge and experience - I will readily share anything you want to know or that I believe will help you.

-We start with a 30 minute GoToMeeting or phone call consultation to review your problem and its scope, free of charge.
+We start with a 30 minute GoToMeeting or call consultation to review your problem and its scope, free of charge.

 Whether you want me to fix the entire problem or just diagnose the root cause and let your team do the rest, I’ll create a strategic plan for getting the problem solved.

 After we’ve tackled your issue, I provide a write-up of future recommendations, best practices, and resources so that your team can avoid the issue in the future and increase their database-fu.